 In this section, we are going to visualize the data using Pandas and Seaborn.
 We are going to start to explore whether there is a relationship between the size of the chili pod (‘Pod size’) and the heat of the chili pepper (Scoville Heat Units).

 More on Data Visualization using Python, Seaborn, and Pandas:

 - How to Make a Scatter Plot in Python using Seaborn

 - 9 Data Visualization Techniques You Should Learn in Python

 In the first scatter plot, we are going to use Pandas built-in method ‘scatter’.
 In this basic example, we are going to have pod size on the x-axis and heat on the y-axis.
 We are also getting the blue points by using the parameter c.

 ax1 = df.plot.scatter(x='Pod size', y='Heat', c='DarkBlue')Code language: Python (python)

 There seems to be a linear relationship between heat and pod size.
 However, we have an outlier in the data and the pattern may be more clear if we remove it.
 Thus, in the next Pandas scatter plot example we are going to subset the dataframe taking only values under 1,400,000 SHU:

-We used pandas query to select the rows were the value in the column ‘Heat’ is lower than preferred value.
+We used pandas query to select the rows where the value in the column ‘Heat’ is lower than the preferred value.
 The resulting scatter plot shows a more convincing pattern: